-For purposes of distinguishing investment partnership gains and losses, we use the investment partnerships' results for a similar period.
-For the Company's period ending September 24, 2014, the investment partnerships' value was utilized as of the period ending September 30, 2014.
-Therefore, during 2014 and 2013, we recorded \$6,749 and \$20,068, respectively, of investment partnership gains.
 On December 31 of each year, the general partner of the investment partnerships, Biglari Capital, will earn an incentive reallocation fee for the Company's investments equal to 25% of the net profits above an annual hurdle rate of 6%.
 Our policy is to accrue an estimated incentive fee throughout the fiscal year.
+The total incentive reallocation from Biglari Holdings to Biglari Capital for calendar year 2014 was \$24,163.
 The total incentive reallocation from Biglari Holdings to Biglari Capital for calendar year 2013 was \$13,946, including \$3,655 associated with gains on the Company's common stock, whose gains are eliminated in our financial statements.
 As of September 25, 2013, the Company accrued \$5,033 for the incentive fee for Biglari Capital.
-No amount was accrued as of September 24, 2014 because net profits for the calendar year to date do not exceed the hurdle.
+No amount was accrued as of September 24, 2014 because net profits for the calendar year to date did not exceed the hurdle.
 Our investments in these partnerships are committed on a rolling 5-year basis.